brenzy/gpx-smoother/README.md

 gpx-smoother
 ============

 The GPX Smoother lets you apply a few different "smoothing" algorithms to a GPX file for riding the route on a trainer.
+The smoother is written in html, javascript, and css and does not require a server to run.

 I love riding GPS routes on my Tacx trainer, but I wasn't happy with the built-in functionality for changing the elevation profile of a ride.
 The built-in smoothing is very slow and still leaves a lot of spikes in elevation.
 It is next to impossible to remove steep down-hill grades that I don't want as part of my indoor training.
 This program was created so that I can ride interesting routes, and set the slope where I want it.